tmagik/catoshi/README.md

-# Peerunity Official Developent Repository
+# Peerunity Official Development Repository

 ## What is Peerunity?